pentandra/lifepreserver/content/blog/designing-for-open-access/index.markdown

 of the paper publication paradigm.
 The same goes for [altmetrics] as it stands right now.
-True open access, to us, means more than [just open access to these research papers](#sec:the-modern-open-access-movement)---it means open access to raw, unadulterated *knowledge*.
+True open access, to us, means more than [just open access to these research papers](#sec:the-modern-open-access-movement)---it means open access to raw, unadulterated knowledge, which must include access to the *knowledge-creation process*.
 The scholarly paper is just a *format* for the dissemination[^dissemination] of knowledge.
 Even if we have access to the papers, we still have a problem.
 We still have to manually and mentally extract that knowledge from each paper.
 Our brains become the bottleneck and we spend a lot of time trying to crack open nuts.
 So what would true open access to